 - Test your water!
-We want to make sure the ammonia, nitrites and phosphates are not creeping up on us.
-These chemicals, products of the fish waste or over feeding, can be deadly.
+We want to make sure the ammonia, nitrites, and phosphates are not creeping up on us.
+These chemicals, products of the fish waste or overfeeding, can be deadly.
 Then add lower oxygen levels, and you have a recipe for disaster!
 HCWG provides free water testing!

 - Use extreme caution when treating your pond for algae!
 Follow the directions closely or discontinue use when water temperatures approach 90 degrees!!!
 Overdosing algaecides can deplete oxygen levels in the water.

 - Use a hose timer!
-Digital or mechanical, these devises can save the day.
+Digital or mechanical, these devices can save the day.
 As the evaporation rates increase we are all adding a little bit more water this time of year.
-Being the busy we are, a hose timer will shut off the water for us when we forget!
+Being the busy people we are, a hose timer will shut off the water for us when we forget!
 Don’t forget to double up on the dechlorinator!

 Contact us at firstname.lastname@example.org or 512-260-5050 with any questions or concerns you may have regarding your fish.